ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/outlook2013.md

 ![Add an E-mail Account](files/outlook/addaccount.PNG)

-The next screen (shown opposite) determines whether or not the account is created automatically using the settings you provide, or if a manual setup is required.
+The next screen (shown below) determines whether or not the account is created automatically using the settings you provide, or if a manual setup is required.
 Select Manual setup or additional server types and click next.

 ![Manual Account Setup](files/outlook/manualaccount.PNG)

-The next screen (shown opposite) is asking which service type to connect to.
+The next screen (shown below) is asking which service type to connect to.
 Select Microsoft Exchange Server or compatible service and click next to continue.

 ![Choose Service](files/outlook/choose.PNG)